codewouter/milestone3-npc-library/README.md

 ### Validation
 * The HTML validator returned a lot of errors concerning the jinja elements (eg. Error: Bad value {{ url_for('welcome') }})).
 These are ignored as they concern Jinja code which is functioning as intended.
 * The CSS validator returned no errors.
-* The javascript validator returns only errors about undefined variables which are either JQuery selectors, or variables used within functions.
-The missing semicolons are at places where an embedded function ends.